South African Border War: Operation Savannah

-Cuba's response with Operation Carlota
+Cuba responds with Operation Carlota

 On 3 November, a South African unit advancing towards Benguela, Angola paused to attack a FAPLA base which housed a substantial training contingent of Cuban advisers.
 When reports reached Cuban President Fidel Castro that the advisers had been engaged by what appeared to be SADF regulars, he decided to approve a request from the MPLA leadership for direct military assistance.
 Castro declared that he would send all "the men and weapons necessary to win that struggle", in the spirit of proletarian internationalism and solidarity with the MPLA.
 Castro named this mission Operation Carlota after an African woman who had organised a slave revolt on Cuba.

 The first Cuban combat troops began departing for Angola on 7 November, and were drawn from a special paramilitary battalion of the Cuban Ministry of Interior.
 These were followed closely by one mechanised and one artillery battalion of the Cuban Revolutionary Armed Forces, which set off by ship and would not reach Luanda until 27 November.
 They were kept supplied by a massive airlift carried out with Soviet aircraft.
 The Soviet Union also deployed a small naval contingent and about 400 military advisers to Luanda.
 Heavy weapons were flown and transported by sea directly from various Warsaw Pact member states to Angola for the arriving Cubans, including tanks, helicopters, armoured cars, and even 10 Mikoyan-Gurevich MiG-21 fighter aircraft, which were assembled by Cuban and Soviet technicians in Luanda.
 By the end of the year, there were 12,000 Cuban soldiers inside Angola, nearly the size of the entire SADF presence in South West Africa.
 The FNLA suffered a crushing defeat at the Battle of Quifangondo when it attempted to take Luanda on 10 November, and the capital remained in FAPLA hands by independence.

 Cuban-manned PT-76 tank in the streets of Luanda, 1976.

 Throughout late November and early December, the Cubans focused on fighting the FNLA in the north, and stopping an abortive incursion by Zaire on behalf of that movement.
 Thereafter, they refocused on putting an end to the SADF advances in the south.
 The South African and Cuban forces engaged in a series of bloody, but inconclusive skirmishes and battles throughout late December.
 However, by this point word of the SADF's involvement had been leaked to the international press, and photographs of SADF armour behind UNITA lines were appearing in several European newspapers.
 This proved to be a major political setback for the South African government, which was almost universally condemned for its interference in a black African country.
 Moreover, it spurred influential African states such as Nigeria and Tanzania to recognise the MPLA as the sole legitimate government of Angola, as that movement's struggle against an apparent act of South African aggression gave it legitimacy at the OAU.